Vyral/amy-wengerd/_posts/2019-08-22-3-things-that-affect-the-length-of-your-home-purchase.md

 {% include youtube.html %}

-This year alone, we will serve over 200 homebuyers.
-One of the biggest mistakes we see buyers make is not knowing how much time it takes for the home buying process. **Here are three key things to remember to make your buying experience a success:**
+Through assisting so many clients, we've gained a thorough understanding of what confuses buyers most about the real estate process. **Here are three key things to remember to make your buying experience a success:**

 **1\.
 The process may take longer than you think.** On average, it can take one to three months for a buyer to find a home that they like.
 That’s assuming that all the good houses are available and not flying off the market like they did this last spring.

 {% include pullquote.html %}

-2\. **Once your offer is accepted, the bank will take approximately 40 days to process and approve your loan.**
+**2\.****Once your offer is accepted, the bank will take approximately 40 days to process and approve your loan.**

 **3\.****The homeowner may ask for additional time to stay in the house after closing.** This is negotiable, but it should be something that you account for when you’re calculating your timeline.